w3c/sensors/readme.md

 ## Instances

-- `Sensor.*` constructors accept an "options object" that may contain device specific options, but must accept an optional `frequency` property whose value is in hz and controls the number of sensor readings to perform per second.
+- `Sensor.*` constructors accept an "options object" that may contain device specific options, but must accept an optional `frequency` property.
+The `frequency` property's value is in hz and controls the number of sensor read cycles per second.
 (TODO: determine a reasonable default value for `frequency`)
 ```js
 // One read cycle per second
 var light = new Sensor.AmbientLight({ frequency: 1 });